 Sour Patch Kids

-Similarly to Sour Patch Kids, Starbursts are colored with artificial dyes Red 40, Yellow 6, Yellow 5 and Blue 1.
-Starbursts also contain hydrogenated palm kernel oil, a low-cost oil that is high in saturated fats and meant to replace trans fat in different processed foods.
+Similarly to Sour Patch Kids, Starbursts are colored with artificial dyes Red 40, Yellow 6, Yellow 5, and Blue 1.
+Starbursts also contain hydrogenated palm kernel oil, a low-cost oil that is high in saturated fats and is meant to replace trans fat in different processed foods.
 Consuming oils that are high in saturated fats can raise blood levels of cholesterol and increase the chances of heart disease.

 If you’re vegan, you should veer away from this candy as well.
 It contains gelatin, an animal collagen-derived ingredient found in many jellos, gummies and marshmallows.
 Most gelatin also contains processed free glutamic acid, another word for MSG.

 Last but not least, candy corn a.k.a the polarizing candy that always resurfaces around Halloween.
 Many candy corn companies advertise that their candy corn is made with real honey, but buyer beware!
 Just because there’s real honey doesn’t mean that there aren’t other ingredients that are damaging to your health.
 Besides the fact that the first ingredient is sugar, candy corn also contains Yellow 6, Yellow 5, Red 5, and artificial flavors.
 Like Starbursts, candy corn is not vegan as it contains gelatin.

 If you look closely at the ingredient list of most Halloween candies, you’ll find they usually contain preservatives, food coloring, and high amounts of sugar.